Overview

 A Message from Professor Racey

 From The Sound of Music to Hamilton, musical theatre is a leading genre in performing arts and entertainment.
-An innately American art form, it was developed out the Music Halls of England, the ceremonies and rituals of immigrant cultures, the structure of the American Songbook, and the ordered chaos of jazz.
+An innately American art form, it was developed out of the Music Halls of England, the ceremonies and rituals of immigrant cultures, the structure of the American Songbook, and the ordered chaos of jazz.

 —Noah Racey, Musical Theatre Professor